playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 ![](./cmd.png)

 This same behavior would happen even if you called the file `code.txt`.
 While understanding what a source code file is, it does lend itself to a question:
 How does your computer understand what to do when running a programming language?
-Why do some languages, like JavaScript, need another program to run it's code while others don't?
+Why do some languages, like JavaScript, need another program to run its code while others don't?

 The answer to all of these involves an understanding of how hardware works, and one of the best ways to learn programming is to learn how a computer works in the first place.